Signed Into Law

 Which agencies enforce HB1445?

-HB1445 is enforced by Managed Assigned Counsel Program (Director and Designee), Commissioners Court and Presiding Judge of the Administrative Judicial Region.
+HB1445 is enforced by Commissioners Court, Managed Assigned Counsel Program (Director and Designee) and Presiding Judge of the Administrative Judicial Region.

 Q

-The compliance urgency for HB1445 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB1445 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q